 Note: While installing

-puppet-agenton Solaris, you may see an error like the following:
+puppet-agenton Solaris, you might see an error like the following:

 ERROR: attribute verification of </lib/svc/method/puppet. pathname does not exist

-This is because you must have Read-Write access on the filesystem to install
+This is because you must have read-write access on the filesystem in order to install

 If you install Puppet via the official packages, you don’t need to worry about prerequisites; your system’s package manager handles all of them.
 These are only listed for those running Puppet from source or on unsupported systems.